This info is available in the Main menu > Billing & Subscription > Account Statement section next to the “Paid through” heading.

 All paid subscriptions are recurring, so, once your current subscription period ends, the service plan will be extended for the next period automatically and you will be charged for it.
-If you do not want the subscription to be extended automatically, take care to downgrade to the Free service plan before the next invoice is issued.
+If you do not want the subscription to be extended automatically, take care to downgrade to the Read-only service plan before the next invoice is issued.

-Project sharing means that users with different WebCEO accounts, including free accounts, can get access to the same project with the same rights and options as the owner of that project.
+Project sharing means that users with different WebCEO accounts, including free trial/read-only accounts, can get access to the same project with the same rights and options as the owner of that project.
 The only limitation in working with a shared project is that nobody except the owner can delete it.
 With normal project sharing, your collaborators will create their own free accounts at online.webceo.com and, before or after they do this, you will assign their email addresses to a project or projects in User Manager.

 With White Label, your collaborators will logon to your own domain or sub-domain and NOT online.webceo.com.

 Project sharing and White Label can’t act simultaneously.
 If one activates a White Label domain, members of a User Group for shared projects will automatically become users for the White Label domain, each initially assigned to the specific user role “Client (CAN NOT add projects)”.
 They will have to logon from your assigned domain and not online.webceo.com.
 You can change anyone’s user role and upgrade anyone you wish to an administrative role for adding and deleting projects.

 A user role is a set of rights and restrictions for a user working on your own domain or sub-domain.
 This option is only active if you use the White Label service.
 WebCEO provides eight default user roles in the settings, and the White Label plan owner can edit the existing user roles, as well as create new ones.